Tent, trailer, yurt, or teepee, there are so many ways to make a fun weekend out of a camping, or if you prefer, glamping adventure.

 Travel doesn’t have to be a big adventure.
-Look at the world just outside your door to find quick a quick camping getaway.
-If you play your cards right, you’ll find a handful of places within a 1 or 2 hour radius around your hometown where you can hang your hat for a few days.
+Look at the world just outside your door to find a quick camping getaway.
+If you play your cards right, you’ll find a handful of places within a 1 or 2 hour radius around your hometown where you can hang your hat for a few days, in some areas hunting may even be allowed, this means that you will also have the chance of getting a 9mm Semi Automatic Rifle Online to take with you.
 There’s a sleepy little town about a 45-minute drive from my house where I escape to every few weeks in the warmer months.
 Nestled in the foothills of the Rocky Mountains, it makes me feel like I’m miles from home even though I could almost see my doorstep with a good pair of binoculars.
 At $20 a night and a few bucks for fuel, it’s a quick, easy getaway when I don’t have the time or money to go someplace more glamorous.

 There is so much cool stuff to do in our own backyards, yet we always look to other parts of the world for interesting activities.
 Check out the tourism websites for nearby cities and towns for fun things to do on your camping getaway.
 What do they have to offer?
 Harness the adventure of a white-water raft tour, ride in a hot-air balloon, or take a train trip through the prairies.
 I bet you’ll find dozens of ideas for day trips, including many that are free or cheap, such as a self-guided hike or relaxing on a beach.
 I know one place in the middle of nowhere that you can see a world-class dinosaur collection at a state-of the-art museum, for example.